TFL Bylaws

 Finances

-B. The Treasurer shall deposit all the dues into the highest earning six-month Certificate of Deposit account he/she can find before or on Aug.
+A. The treasurer shall deposit all the dues into the highest earning six-month Certificate of Deposit account he/she can find before or on Aug.
 1. All interest earned from this account shall be applied to league expenses or shall be added to the winner's pot.

-C. When the season is over, the Treasurer shall determine which owners have money owed to them because they did not use all $50 in their bank account for transactions.
-Then, the Commissioner shall send the Treasurer an expense report by Dec.
-15 detailing the league¹s expenses for the season.
-If the Treasurer agrees with those expenses, then the Commissioner shall be reimbursed from the fund.
+B. When the season is over, the treasurer shall determine which owners have money owed to them because they did not use all of the funds in their bank account for transactions.
+Then, the commissioner shall send the treasurer an expense report detailing the league's expenses for the season.
+If the treasurer agrees with those expenses, then the commissioner shall be reimbursed from the fund.
 Whatever money is left in the fund after money owed owners is returned and the Commissioner has been repaid his/her expenses, shall be split in this manner to the winning owners:

 How the pot is split